 Occupancy: The number of people that can live in your room.
 For example, the majority of student accommodation is single occupancy meaning it is suitable for only one person to live in that room (although double occupancy rooms are available in studio and twin rooms).
 An occupancy period refers to the time/duration you are allowed to live in that room, (same as contract length).

 Other accommodation requests: When applying for accommodation at Kent you will see an ‘other accommodation requests’ free text box.
 This is where you can add any other relevant information we may need for allocation, for example, if you wish to live with a friend then you both need to include your full name and UCAS/student number here or additional preferences/needs such as single-sex accommodation can also be added here.
-Whilst we will always try, we cannot guarantee that all information included here will be able to be met as this depends on availability and what other students have requested (for example if not enough students have asked for single-sex accommodation to fill a flat/corridor in the area we cannot fill this request).
+Whilst we will always try, we cannot guarantee that all information included here will be able to be met as this depends on the availability and what other students have requested (for example if not enough students have asked for single-sex accommodation to fill a flat/corridor in the area we cannot fill this request).

 Part-catered: Now known as accommodation with a meal plan.
-This means that some meals are included within the cost of your accommodation fees, and you’ll have access to a kitchenette as well as your daily meal plan.
+This means that some meals are included in the cost of your accommodation fees, and you’ll have access to a kitchenette as well as your daily meal plan.

 Preferences: when applying for on-campus accommodation at Kent you’ll be asked to complete up to four preferences.
 These are the four types of accommodation that you would be happy to live in on campus, of these four only up to two can be en-suite.
 It’s important to consider all four options as whilst we will always start at the top of your preference list it is possible that your top options could be full and we need to move down your list meaning you could be allocated in any of your preferences depending on availability (this is also why you should consider en-suite and shared-facilities options equally).
 Other than applying early, another top tip when it comes to preferences is to space them out and not select multiple room types within the same college – for example, don’t select an extra-large room in Turing Flats and a standard room in Turing Flats as your two en-suite choices, as if Turing Flats are full we will have to pick your next available preference (which in this instance would be a shared-facilities).